andrew/ultimate-awesome/README.md

 - [awesome-chatgpt-resources](https://github.com/tarrysingh/awesome-chatgpt-resources) - Awesome ChatGPT | Massive Resources & Collection On The Internet.
 - [awesome-personal-websites](https://github.com/tk-notes/awesome-personal-websites) - It's my attempt to store all personal website I find interesting.
 - [awesome-sources](https://github.com/UlugbekMuslitdinov/awesome-sources) - Useful resources for every man in dev: sites, GitHub repositories and free-to-download books.
-- [awesome-sat-solvers](https://github.com/urbanophile/awesome-sat-solvers) - A curated collection of resources for the Boolean Satisfiability Problem (SAT).
 - [Awesome-gait-recognition](https://github.com/XKMar/Awesome-gait-recognition) - A collection of AWESOME things about Gait Recognition.
 - [awesome-text-style-transfer](https://github.com/yd1996/awesome-text-style-transfer) - A list of resources about Text Style Transfer.
 - [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
 Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.
+- [awesome-ai-tools](https://github.com/ai-tools-inc/awesome-ai-tools) - A curated list of awesome AI tools to automate your workflows and 10x your output.
 - [awesome-nas](https://github.com/awesome-nas/awesome-nas) - A curated list of awesome NAS（Network Attached Storage）software and resources.
 - [awesome_resource_list](https://github.com/AwesomeRubyist/awesome_resource_list) - Awesome resources and links for Ruby developers.
-- [awesome-ai-engineering](https://github.com/boxabirds/awesome-ai-engineering) - List of resources helping you become a better AI engineer. .
 - [fucking-games](https://github.com/correia-jpv/fucking-games) - 🎮 A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 With repository stars⭐ and forks🍴.
 - [awesome-strava](https://github.com/dariusz-wozniak/awesome-strava) - A curated list of awesome Strava tools & resources.
 - [awesome-point-cloud-deep-learning](https://github.com/dashidhy/awesome-point-cloud-deep-learning) - Paper list of deep learning on point clouds.